quanted/esat/README.md

 The python package can be built with the standard <i>python -m build</i> from the project root directory.

 Build will compile the rust code and package up the python code combining them into the wheel for distribution.
+The resulting wheel with the compiled code is available on github as a workflow artifact for the targeted architecture and python version.

-The resulting wheel and compressed file will be found in the project dist directory.
+The python package will be available on pypi.org in the near future.

+### Code Tests
+A collection of pytest tests have been created to test functionality, mostly as systems tests, which can be executed as

+<i>coverage run -m pytest tests</i>

+with the coverage results displayed by

+<i>coverage report</i>

+While the overall coverage percentage is low, the majority of the untested code is for visualization functions with all core functionality covered by tests.